djcooke/compendium/tips.md

     cooldowns to prevent the need for Clemency as much as possible'
     - 'Make sure Interject is almost ready before opening possible mimics.
 8 seconds left on cooldown is close enough'
+  SGE:
+    - "Time is your biggest enemy, so keep moving as much as possible.
+Try to plan your fights so you can cover a lot of distance when Sprint comes up"
+    - "DoT an enemy with Eukrasian Dosis and bring it along as you explore - but beware of enemies with enrages (like PotD Slimes) or huge AoEs (like many EO enemies)"
+    - note: "Take advantage of landmines and exploding chests to kill multiple enemies at once, saving lots of time"
+      subnotes:
+        - "Use a Pomander of Witching first to reduce incoming damage so you don't die before you can heal back up"
+        - "Use Eukrasian Diagnosis to shield the explosion damage"
+    - "Remember Kardia!
+Especially when doing multiple floorsets in a row, it's easy to forget that it falls off after each set"
   WAR:
     - 'Time is your biggest enemy, so keep moving as much as possible.
 Try to alternate between fighting and exploring efficiently - fight when